 This guide is for "non-professional" or "retail" investors, and more generally for those persons who want to know more about investing.

 "Investment services" is a general term used to describe a whole range of activities related to investments.
 It includes, for example, the provision of advice on investing in a range of securities, such as shares, bonds, units in collective investment schemes or life assurance based policies and savings vehicles.
 It can also include the purchasing of such securities on your own behalf and the management of your investment portfolio on either a non-discretionary or discretionary basis.
-In Gibraltar, a person or entity - the investment services firm - may only provide such services if they are authorised by the FSC.
+In Gibraltar, a person or entity - the investment services firm - may only provide such services if they are authorised by the GFSC.
 You should invest your money by seeking assistance only from authorised investment services firms.

-When a company is authorised by the FSC, a licence or letter of authorisation is issued which sets out all those services the investment services firm is allowed to provide.
+When a company is authorised by the GFSC, a licence or letter of authorisation is issued which sets out all those services the investment services firm is allowed to provide.
 You can, for your peace of mind, request to see this from your investment services firm.